qzyu211/wang-zhan/_pages/about.md

 #header:
 #  image: "/images/shenzhen_guoqing.jpg"
 ---
 Hey everybody, my name is Jared and I'm a graduate student at Johns Hopkins University studying for a M.S. in Data Science.
 This website is designed to help others better understand topics in statistics, data science, and machine learning.
+Read [here](https://qzyu999.github.io/wang-zhan/introduction/) for more information about this website.

 ------
 # Projects